OpenSecuritySummit/oss2018/content/faq/registration-info.md

 ---
-title    : Registering and updating information
+title       : Registering and updating information layout      : FAQ
 ---

 #### 1. How do I update my schedule and register for working sessions?